top of page

 What I do: Property

-In property matters, I deal with landlord and tenant cases (often involving licensed premises, including those with beer-tie issues), conveyancing and related land disputes, and cases involving covenant and boundary issues.
-I was recently involved in a major claim and cross-claim involving property in Dubai.
+In property matters, I deal with landlord and tenant cases (often involving licensed premises), conveyancing and related land disputes, and cases involving covenant and boundary issues.
+I was involved in a major claim and cross-claim involving property in Dubai.
 I acted for a large RSL in relation to the recoupment of costs from an abandoned regeneration project.
-Covenant work includes the release of covenants prohibiting the sale of intoxicating liquor.
-I am often instructed in property disputes concerning cohabitees.
-I have represented applicants and interested parties in village green inquiries.
+Service charge issues frequently feature in my practice: I have advised a local authority as to the recoupment of the costs of cladding a tower block, and acted for a residents' management company faced with significant demands for contributions to flood defence works.
+I am currently representing the agency of foreign provincial state in relation to a charging order secured against its UK property in enforcement of an arbitration award against the state

 What I do: Public Law

 I am always interested in public law cases outside of licensing, typically involving local authority decision making.
-Recent examples have included a dispute over whose duty it was to bury a dead body, advising the supporters of a rural primary school that faced closure, challenging a local authority's safeguarding committee in relation to findings made against a carer, representing a local authority in a challenge to its care home fee setting regime and challenging a public procurement process for waste services.
-I acted for XY, the CHIS in the "Operation Sanctuary" prosecutions, in his judicial review of the decisions to disclose his identity to the defendants in the case: R (on the application of XY) v.
-Newcastle Crown Court, Chief Constable of Northumbria, DPP [2016] EWHC 1872 (Admin) and then in relation to the subsequent abuse of process application where he was called as a witness.
+Recent examples have included a dispute over whose duty it was to bury a dead body, advising the supporters of a rural primary school that faced closure, challenging a local authority's safeguarding committee in relation to findings made against a carer, representing a local authority in a challenge to its care home fee setting regime, challenging a public procurement process for waste services, and advising on the response to changes to the Public Works Lending Board criteria.

 What they say